March 19, 2022

 - Today was the hardest terrain so far.
 My shoes were definitely unsuited for it, and I was just moving super slow.

 - I cut it way too close with my water today!
-I was being far too picky and ended up having to unnecessarily ration my water as a result.
+I was too picky and had to ration my water unnecessarily.
 I need to be smarter about my logistics going forward.

 Enjoying the adventure—keep ‘me coming!